What is a theme? Your theme sets the overall look of your Citizen Space consultations.

 There is a sample logo attached to the bottom of this article if you want to experiment with uploading one.
 You can upload it more than once if you want to see how the consultation looks with multiple logos.

-NB: There are a few things to bear in mind when uploading logo files - please read this article for some pointers.
+Note: There are a few things to bear in mind when uploading logo files - read how to make images look great in Citizen Space for some pointers.

 There are some more options if you choose to add logos: